dankoster/mux/README.md

 Set a color and a text message.

-Your changes will will be [instantly shared](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events) to anyone else on the site... as long as you're there too.
+Your online/offline status and any changes will will be [instantly shared](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events) to anyone else on the site.

 Taste the rainbow (with friends) 🌈 https://muxgg.deno.dev/